Raymond Ackerman (businessman): Personal life

 He married his wife Wendy with whom he had four children, Suzanne, Kathryn, Jonathan, and Gareth.
 He was a member of Temple Israel, a progressive synagogue in Cape Town.
-His wife and children are also involved in Pick 'N pay, working for the retailer or its charity.
+His wife and children are also involved in Pick n Pay, working for the retailer or its charity.

 Death

 Raymond Ackerman died on 6 September 2023, at the age of 92.
-His death was announced that same day by the Managing Director of the Katale Partnership, Nicky Bicket.
+His death was announced that same day by the managing director of the Katale Partnership, Nicky Bicket.
 His synagogue released a statement; “Temple Israel mourns the passing of our beloved member and patron.
 His and Wendy’s mark is found all over South Africa in the staff trained, organisations started, charities supported, and businesses incubated.
 No less in the Jewish community, where their concerns have always been around education, inspiration, and inclusivity.”

+In September 2023, Pick n Pay staff across South Africa attended a memorial service for Ackerman.
+Stores opened later than usual to allow employees to participate.
+The service featured performances by the Herzlia School choir and readings of Jewish prayers by a chaplain.
+At the time of Ackerman's death, more than 50 years after he founded Pick n Pay, the company had expanded to more than 2,000 stores across South Africa.

-Awards
+Awards and honours

 Ackerman received an honorary doctorate in law from Rhodes University in 1986.
 His alma mater, the University of Cape Town, awarded him an honorary doctorate in commerce in 2001.
 He was voted 79th in the Top 100 Great South Africans in 2004.
 In November 2004, the Financial Times named him the only South African among the world's 100 greatest business leaders.
 In South Africa, he is often ranked with Harry Oppenheimer and Anton Rupert.
 Ackerman, together with his wife Wendy were awarded the 2010 David Rockefeller Bridging Leadership in Africa Award by The Synergos Institute Southern Africa office.

+In 2024, at the South African Jewish Board of Deputies' 120th anniversary gala dinner, he was honoured among 100 remarkable Jewish South Africans who have contributed to South Africa.
+The ceremony included speeches from Chief Rabbi Ephraim Mirvis, and Ackerman was honoured among other business figures such as Donald Gordon, Sol Kerzner and Barney Barnato.